What are zebra mussels?

 DRY Dry the boat and trailer for a week or more before entering another water body.
 If unable to let it dry for at least a week, wash it with a high-pressure washer and hot (at least 140-degree), soapy water. |

-Learn more about regulations related to zebra mussels.
+Learn more about regulations related to zebra and quagga mussels.